-Dangerous or scary events cause feelings of fear, anxiety, and emotional upset.
-These feelings decline after a few weeks for many people.
-Some people relive the traumatic event for months or years.
+Post-traumatic stress disorder is the clinging to the feelings of fear, anxiety, and emotional upsets resulting from dangerous or scary events.
+People can relive the traumatic event for months or years.
 An item or place might trigger them to re-experience the event and intense feelings.
-This is post-traumatic stress disorder (PTSD.)
-Women are twice as likely to develop PTSD in their lifetimes.
-About half of women who are raped develop PTSD.
+This is (PTSD.)
+Research indicates that women are twice as likely to develop PTSD in their lifetimes.

 Fees and Insurance

 Fees: My individual counseling fees are $100 per hour.
-Sliding scale is available.
+A sliding scale is available.